goharbor/community/proposals/new/versatile-replication-filters.md

 ## Goals

-* Add regex-based filtering for the semantic version tags.
+* Add regex-based filtering for the artifact tags.

 * Changes made should not break existing installations upon upgrade.